Reviews You Can Rely On

 Credit: Austin Palmer

-In our oatmeal test, we mixed up our testing procedure a bit.
-We spread out two tablespoons of oats on a couch cushion, then allowed each vacuum 20 seconds to clean it and scored them on how well it did.
+In our oatmeal test, we spread out two tablespoons of oats on a couch cushion, then allowed each vacuum 20 seconds to clean it and scored them on how well they did.
 When determining scores, we took into account the amount collected, the amount remaining, and the amount flung aside.
 We then repeated this test on the car carpet, averaging the results.

 handheld vacuum - the pet hair eraser has a motorized brush which makes quick work of...